Tizzzzy/Law_LLM/README.md

 2. If you want to modify any hyperparameters, feel free to do so.

+# Merge and Test the Model

+1. In `train` folder, run `LawLLM_merge_4bit.ipynb`.
+This will merge your previously trained checkpoint with `Gemma` model.

+2. Notice that the code takes two file paths:
+   - `checkpoint folder`: your trained checkpoint folder.
+   - `output_merged_dir`: where do you wish to store your final merged model.

+3. After you model is ready, simply change the `text` to test the model.

-If you like our project, please leave us a star
+If you like our project, please leave us a star :star: